Pronunciation of 'Crassulaceae'

 Word Origin

-The term 'Crassulaceae' originates from the Latin word 'crassus,' meaning 'thick,' referring to the thick, fleshy leaves characteristic of plants in this family.
+The term 'Crassulaceae' originates from the Latin word 'crassus,' meaning 'thick,' referring to the thick, fleshy leaves of plants in this family.

 Pronunciation Details